Egypt's president says "time for change" in Syria

 Making his first presidential address to the Arab League in Cairo, Mohamed Mursi also said a quartet of states - Saudi Arabia, Iran, Turkey and Egypt - would meet to discuss the Syrian crisis.

-"The quartet which Egypt has called for will meet now," Mursi told Arab foreign ministers, without giving details.
+"The quartet which Egypt has called for will meet now," Mursi told Arab foreign ministers, though he did not give further details.

-An Egyptian delegate said the president's comments meant the four states were talking about what action could be taken but the formal formation of the quartet was still under discussion.
-He said no date had been set for its representatives to meet.
+An Egyptian delegate said the president's comments meant the four states were talking about what action could be taken but that the formal formation of the quartet was still under discussion and that no date had been set for its representatives to meet.

 Tehran has backed Syria's government but the three other states want President Bashar al-Assad to stand down.